mwcproject/docs/guides/send_file_cli-wallet.md

   Where you will need to Replace %Amount% with the Amount to send.
-  Also make sure that %TransactionFilename% doesn't exist yet, choose a new Filename everytime!
+  Also make sure that the File "Mytransactionfile.tx" doesn't exist yet, choose a new Filename everytime!

    ![sendcommandfile](/static/img/sendcommandfile.png "Send Command Example")